STRATEGIC HIGHWAY SAFETY PLAN

 In Nevada, 336 pedestrians lost their lives from 2011 through 2015 due to actions of drivers, pedestrians or both.
 So, not only do auto drivers need to watch for pedestrians and yield to them when walkers have the right-of-way in a crosswalk, but pedestrians also need to pay attention to vehicles on the roadway and obey rules for walking on and crossing streets.

 Between 2011 and 2015, 968 motorcyclists were seriously injured in Nevada and 238 riders lost their lives on our roadways.
-In order to make the road safer for all motorcyclists, there are a few things riders can do to reduce traffic fatalities.
-First, slow down and avoid aggressive driving.
+In order to make the road safer for all motorcyclist, there are a few things riders can do to reduce traffic fatalities.
+First, slow down and avoid aggressive riding.
 Second, always ride sober.
-Third, wear full protective gear, including a helmet.
-Fourth, stay alert and remain visible to drivers.
-When you ride safe, you can save lives.
+Third, wear full protective riding gear.
+Fourth, stay alert and be visible to drivers.
+Most importantly, improve your skills by taking a motorcycle class.
+Visit www.NevadaRider.com for more information.